 The SDN controllers of each domain are responsible to create per class domain paths/VNs meeting the MTNC requirements.
-Once per class domain paths/VNs are created using ACTN VN model, the SDN controller would need to program the domain ingress router/network switch to populate the routing instruction so that the data packets associated with the MTNC-ID would be routed to the pre-established paths/VNs for the MTNC-ID.
+Once per class domain paths/VNs are created using ACTN VN model, the SDN controller would need to program the domain ingress router/network switch to populate the routing instruction so that the data packets associated with the MTNC identifier would be routed to the pre-established paths/VNs for the MTNC identifier.

+[ACTN-PM] discusses models that allow customers (e.g., TPM) to subscribe to and monitor their key performance data of their interest on the level of TE-tunnel or VN.
+The models also provide customers with the ability to program autonomic scaling intent mechanism on the level of TE-tunnel as well as VN.
+This model can be implemented as a way to support network automation by forming a close-loop relationship between controller entities (e.g., TPM – MDSC, TPM – SDN controller, etc.)

 Network Programming Function Over Data Plane

 There is a need to carry the MTNC identifier in data packets: